This collection has access restrictions. For details, please see the restrictions.

 Notable correspondents include: Lafayette McLaws (several letters); William Duncan Smith (several letters).

-Chiefly letters from Floyd in Mississippi and Louisiana (in and near Natchez), where he was managing plantations with German and black labor.
+Chiefly letters from Floyd in Mississippi and Louisiana (in and near Natchez), where he was managing plantations with workers who were German and Black.
 Included also are letters from Georgia and Florence King and the Capertons.

 Speeches and writings by Thomas Butler King related to presidential campaigns and to his own political campaigns in Georgia.
 Also included are reports on his tenure as collector of the port of San Francisco and a pamphlet dealing with his correspondence and activities as agent to Europe from Georgia during the first years of the Civil War.